legacyLD/csv_challenge/README.md

 * Display dates in the format MM/DD/YYYY.

-### Language Preference
+### Notes

-> _Note: This challenge can be done in Ruby or in JavaScript with Node.js.
-Solutions here are in Ruby._
+1. This challenge can be done in Ruby or in JavaScript with Node.js.
+Solutions here are in Ruby.
+1. Think about how you can break the problem down into smaller parts.
+1. Think about how you can make your solution adhere to best practices.
+1. Research portions of the task that are unfamiliar.
+You might want to use search terms like "file io" and/or "csv".